mosse-security/mcsi-library/docs/articles/2022/02/what-role-does-incident-handling-play-when-a-cyber-attack-occurs/what-role-does-incident-handling-play-when-a-cyber-attack-occurs.md

 Third-party incident-handling services also have the resources to respond to large-scale attacks.
 They have the staff, expertise, and technology to help you quickly recover from an attack and prevent future attacks from happening.

+:::{seealso}
-> **Looking to expand your knowledge of incident response?
-Check out our online course, [MDFIR - Certified DFIR Specialist](https://www.mosse-institute.com/certifications/mdfir-certified-dfir-specialist.html).
-In this course, you'll learn about the different aspects of incident response and how to put them into practice.**
+Looking to expand your knowledge of incident response?
+Check out our online course, [MDFIR - Certified DFIR Specialist](https://www.mosse-institute.com/certifications/mdfir-certified-dfir-specialist.html)
+::: In this course, you'll learn about the different aspects of incident response and how to put them into practice.**